aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.399.0 (2018-11-01 22:29 UTC)
+* ServiceCatalog (3.3.12.0)
+	* Service Catalog integration with AWS Organizations, enables customers to more easily create and manage a portfolio of IT services across an organization.
+Administrators can now take advantage of the AWS account structure and account groupings configured in AWS Organizations to share Service Catalog Portfolios increasing agility and reducing risk.
+With this integration the admin user will leverage the trust relationship that exists within the accounts of the Organization to share portfolios to the entire Organization, a specific Organizational Unit or a specific Account.

 ### 3.3.398.0 (2018-10-31 21:06 UTC)
 * ConfigService (3.3.21.0)
 	* With this release, AWS Config updated the ResourceType values.
 The updated list includes AWS Systems Manager AssociationCompliance and PatchCompliance, AWS Shield regional Protection, AWS Config ResourceCompliance, and AWS CodePipeline Pipeline.